Google

 In recent years, a controversy arose about whether the Boston Red Sox had ever been known as the Boston Pilgrims.
 From 1901 to 1907, the official team name was the Boston Americans; a general result of league affiliation.
 The Americans (Red Sox) were in the American League, and the Nationals or Beaneaters (today's Atlanta Braves) were in the National League.

 It appears that the Boston Pilgrims nickname was the result of a poem and song.
-The 1906 season was a dismal failure (49 wins & 105 losses), with two managers fired, Jimmy Collins and Chick Stahl.
-On opening day in 1907, Edwin Fitzwilliam sang a poem to inspire the team at this festive event (April 16th 1907 Boston Globe, first two paragraphs):
+The 1906 season was a dismal failure (49 wins & 105 losses), with the player-manager fired, Jimmy Collins, and the new manager, Chick Stahl, committing suicide in the off season.
+On opening day in 1907, Edwin Fitzwilliam sang a poem to inspire the team at this festive event (April 16th 1907 Boston Globe, first three paragraphs):

 The Pilgrims At Home